discourse-lab/DiscourseSegmenter/README.md

-# BParSegmenter
+# Discourse Segmenter
-Discourse Segmenter based on Constituency Synatx Trees
+A collection of various discourse segementers.